 The Legal Assistance Office is a Tribal program of the Eastern Band of Cherokee Indians, under the Office of the Attorney General.

-Program Description: The Legal Assistance Office (LAO) expands access to justice for the Cherokee community through direct legal representation, community outreach, and advocacy.
-LAO attorneys provide representation and/or advice in the areas of domestic violence, child custody, family safety program court, and end-of-life planning, as well as assistance to Tribal employees.
+Program description: The Legal Assistance Office (LAO) expands access to justice for the Cherokee community through direct legal representation, community outreach, and advocacy.
+LAO attorneys provide representation and/or advice in the areas of domestic violence, child custody, family safety program, end-of-life planning, EBCI employees, and adult guardianship.

 What We Do